Artificial Intelligence (AI) has come a long way in the last couple of years.

 In this article, we will explore the good, the bad, and the ugly sides of AI’s impact on education.

 We’ll also discuss how to solve some of the issues that the integration of AI in education can introduce.
+Also, learn about the SMU Acceptance Rate by reading this article.

 The Good: Personalization and Accessibility